 One-Click Apps help you easily deploy and configure software on a Linode from a list of various apps that are built into the Linode Cloud Manager, without the hassle of using the command line.
 Of course, you’ll still have full access to your Linode if you want to log in to your server and have a more hands-on approach later on.

 When a One-Click App is deployed, a new Linode is created and the appropriate software is installed with the configurations you provide.
-One-Click Apps does not install software to already-existing Linodes in your account.
+One-Click Apps do not install software to already-existing Linodes in your account.
 This guide presents instructions for where to find One-Click Apps in the Cloud Manager and how deploy WordPress blogs, WooCommerce stores, your favorite game servers, and more.

 Deploying an App

-Log in the the Linode Cloud Manager.
+Log into the Linode Cloud Manager.

 Select the app you would like to create.
 For this example, WordPress will be selected: